Anxiety and Kids: The Basics

 Selective Mutism

-Kids with selective mutism are usually talkative at home but refuse to talk in other settings (like in school or public places).
+Kids with selective mutism are usually talkative at home but unable to talk in other settings (like in school or public places).
+This anxiety disorder goes beyond being a little shy and can make it difficult to fully participate in activities like school.